 So says a video produced by Open Solutions Project.
-Flowering purple basil on my patio.
-I also grew Italian basil and Thai basil.
-Photo by Anastasia Bodnar.
 I can appreciate that people want to be able save seeds.
 I grow a few herbs on my patio and it would be nice to be able to save the seeds… assuming I had the time and wanted to spend the effort to dry the seeds, etc instead of just buying seedlings that have already established!
-I did let my basil plants flower so the bees could enjoy them, and I had big plans
+I did let my basil plants flower so the bees could enjoy them, and I had big plans to save the seeds but realized I just don’t have the time between my day job and all my Biofortified and other communication activities not to mention spending time with hubby, cleaning the house, etc!
+Still, I know some people save seeds and even do some breeding as a hobby.
+This could be fun for those who have gardens in their yards or even for small farmers.
+Again,

 Today, the Supreme Court of the United States issued their ruling on the Bowman v Monsanto case, siding unanimously in favor of Monsanto.
 The court rejected Bowman’s arguments that Monsanto’s patent “exhausted” when he purchased seeds from a grain elevator to plant on his farm, and affirmed that the act of growing a crop of seeds is “making” those seeds, and are still covered under patent law.
 It was a narrow ruling that applied only to seed patents, but it could have long-term implications for other self-replicating technologies.